 - Volatile oils (thujone) are nervous system stimulants and in high doses, toxic to the CNS and liver.

 - Azulene is anti-inflammatory.

 - Santonin is also insecticidal, anti-tumor and paralyzes worms.

-Toxicity: Artemisia (primarily thujone isolated and in high doses) is very toxic to the CNS, causing paralysis, decreased coordination, and (euphoric) hallucinations.
+- Physiologically both oil of wormwood and extract of absinthe act as nerve depressants.
+Constituent thujone (isolated and in high doses) is neurotoxic, causing headache, paralysis, decreased coordination, and (euphoric) hallucinations.
 These effects are said to be reversible.
 Thujone is not well preserved in water, thus water extractions are safer than alcohol extractions.